-(0 /2.0 - 6.0/ 1.0 - 3.0) Prerequisite: (ART 1006 with a minimum grade of C or ART 1101 with a minimum grade of C) and (ART 1009 with a minimum grade of C or ART 1102 with a minimum grade of C) and ART 1007 with a minimum grade of C and ART 1008 with a minimum grade of C and ART 2201 with a minimum grade of C and ART 2202 with a minimum grade of C. Drawing of the live model, both nude and clothed, continuing the mastery of both proportions and anatomy.
+Prerequisite: ART 1006 with a minimum grade of C and ART 1009 with a minimum grade of C and ART 1007 with a minimum grade of C and ART 1008 with a minimum grade of C and ART 2201 with a minimum grade of C and ART 2202 with a minimum grade of C

+Drawing of the live model, both nude and clothed, continuing the mastery of both proportions and anatomy.
 A variety of drawing media will be used.
 May be repeated up to 15 credit hours.